databricks/spark-xml/README.md

 The package does not support to write a Dataframe to XML file.

 Currently it supports the shorten name useage.
-You can use just `xml` instead of `org.apache.spark.sql.xml` from Spark 1.5.0+
+You can use just `xml` instead of `com.databricks.xml` from Spark 1.5.0+

 These examples use a XML file available for download [here](https://github.com/databricks/spark-xml/raw/master/src/test/resources/books.xml):